funcgen/herv-domain-map/README.md

 ## 📦 Dataset

-This repository contains the scripts and pipelines used to generate and analyze the dataset described in our study.
+This repository contains the scripts used to generate and analyze the dataset described in our study.

 The full dataset—including annotated ORFs, domain predictions, alignment scores, and functional annotations—is available on Zenodo: